adrybakov/wulfric/docs/source/contribute/index.rst

 1. Fork and clone.

    * Go to the |repo|_ and click on the "Fork" button.
-     Now you have your own copy of the WULFRIC repository in your GitHub account.
+     Now you have your own copy of the Wulfric repository in your GitHub account.
    * Clone your copy of the repository to your local machine:

      - If you are using ssh-key::